rushikesh9/OrderFill/README.md

 Some afl codes keep generating buy/sell signals when condition is true more than once This problem occurs due to incorrect logic in code

-FIX

-There is a included afl code that creates a flag when order is sent and waits for (n)time until new orders can be placed.
+FIX: There is a included afl code that creates a flag when order is sent and waits for (n)time until new orders can be placed.

+2: Orders don't get sent if there's a blank line in watch list

+FIX: Don't use spaces between symbol names in market watch

-2: For MCX future use files with _mcx
+3 For Trading MCX future use files with _mcx

 # About